-- 30. This policy establishes that planning permission for tall buildings will be granted within the arc of land to the south-west of the town centre in the vicinity of Civic Drive and the Northern Quays of the Waterfront provided that any proposed building satisfies a number of criteria.
-In other locations within the Borough proposals for tall buildings may exceptionally be considered to be appropriate if it can be demonstrated they satisfy the criteria in the policy. - 31.
-No significant change to this policy is proposed.
+- 32. This policy establishes that planning permission for tall buildings will be granted within the arc of land to the south-west of the town centre in the vicinity of Civic Drive and the Northern Quays of the Waterfront provided that any proposed building satisfies a number of criteria.
+In other locations within the Borough proposals for tall buildings may exceptionally be considered to be appropriate if it can be demonstrated they satisfy the criteria in the policy. - 33.
+As part of the Pre-Submission Main Modifications it is proposed to also include reference to listed buildings and other heritage assets within this policy.